 At its regular city council meeting held on March 2, 2021, the Mission City Council approved financing of the performance contract to upgrade the city’s water delivery management system to more efficient, accurate, and reliable water meters.
 A kickoff meeting was held this Tuesday to begin the installation phase of the project.

 In Mission, the project will replace approximately 29,000 manually read water meters with state-of-the-art advanced metering technology, providing multiple benefits to users and the city alike.
-Customers will benefit from the availability of accurate, real-time water usage data through a website portal and smartphone application.
+Customers will benefit from the availability of accurate, real-time water usage data through a website portal.
 With more precise meter readings, customers can have more control of their water consumption.
 Users are also able to monitor their usage and reduce consumption during times of drought.